 10 Rawal, H.; Cornelison, S.D.; Flynn, S.M.; Ohar, J.A.
 Will Remotely Based Pulmonary Rehabilitation Water Down Its Effectiveness?
-Life 2021, 11, 1270. https://doi.org/ 10.3390/life11111270.
+Life 2021, 11, 1270. https://doi.org/10.3390/life11111270.

-- The purpose of the review was to determine if alternative delivery models watered down the effectiveness of PR. - Their literature search, using PubMed, CINAHL, and Medline to identify relevant articles through 1 May 2021, identified 26 studies related to pulmonary rehabilitation of which 10 were randomized controlled trials (RCTs), 15 were cohort studies, and 1 was a case series. - RESULTS: Use of remotely based PR is a feasible and effective option to deliver PR, especially for patients with significant barriers to conventional clinic-based PR.
+RESULTS: Use of remotely based PR is a feasible and effective option to deliver PR, especially for patients with significant barriers to conventional clinic-based PR.
 Telerehabilitation was found to be both a feasible and an efficacious option for select patients with lung disease and outcomes across the studies demonstrated similar benefits to traditional PR programs.

-NOTE: The studies listed below represent a screen shot of the Tables presented in the Rawal, et. at., study.
+NOTE: The studies listed below represent a screen shot of the Tables presented in the Rawal, et al., study.
 The reference numbers in brackets relate to those in the study and are not accessible as an active hyperlink in these comments.